 Changes to the City Planning & Development Process and Rules

 - Implementation: The City’s limited consultation, aggressive timing, and lack of consistency, clarity, certainty, and understanding regarding the new process.
+The City's failure to notify property owners about the significant impact these changes will have.

 This page is intended to provide up to date information on these proposed changes.